abhishek-kumar-code/Redfish_Public/Specification.md

 # Foreword

-The Scalable Platform Management API was prepared by the Scalable Platform Management Forum.
+The Scalable Platform Management API was prepared by the Scalable Platform Management Forum of the DMTF.

 DMTF is a not-for-profit association of industry members dedicated to promoting enterprise and systems management and interoperability.
 For information about the DMTF, see http://www.dmtf.org.